 They moved here knowing only two people that they met on Twitter through a mutual friend, but StoryHeights began unfolding that summer as four turned into ten and then ten grew to 30 organically.
 There were six people that began meeting around a park table in Watertown to strategize how to get StoryHeights off the ground.

 We officially began holding preview services in September of 2011 with 70 people in attendance, most who were Tyler and Crystal's friends who flew up from Baton Rouge.
 Then, on January 15th, 2012, we held our first official weekly service at the Chestnut Hill AMC movie theater on the coldest day in Boston on record with only 31 people in attendance.
 We grew to over a hundred people, even hosting a second weekend experience at the Green T coffee shop in Mission Hill in the evenings for our volunteers to attend.

 Then in December 2012, we were informed that we had three weeks to find a new venue because they were closing the AMC theater.
 After six straight weeks of different venues throughout Newton, unpacking storage and canceling two Sundays due to blizzards, our attendance fell back to 30 people.
-Finally, though, God brought us the beautiful Pine Manor College, where our Newton community has met for the last four years.
-We have steadily grown ever since, and moved our night service from Mission Hill to the Back Bay neighborhood as we continued to test the waters of different Boston neighborhoods.
+Finally, though, God brought us the beautiful Pine Manor College, where our Newton community met for four years.

 Our story is still unfolding because we didn't quit when the horizon was bleak.
 We've learned that failure doesn't end the story with God!
 Our church's health today is due to the tenacious spirit of the people who make room for all God ever tells us to do, and we live in awe of all He has unlocked for us in this city.
 We can't wait to see all that God will do, one story at a time.